 This role group includes all of the read-only permissions of the Security reader role, plus many additional administrative permissions for the same services: Azure Information Protection, Identity Protection Center, Privileged Identity Management, Monitor Microsoft 365 Service Health, and Security & Compliance Center.

 The last two blogs regarding permissions in the cloud have allowed you to see the breadth of options at your disposal from various administrative portals.
-We typically see organizations leverage both sets of roles: Office 365 Roles for their IT administrators who oversee managing specific services and Microsoft 365 Security/Compliance roles who oversee Security or Legal duties.
+We typically see organizations leverage both sets of roles: Microsoft 365 Roles for their IT administrators who oversee managing specific services and Microsoft 365 Security/Compliance roles who oversee Security or Legal duties.

 A small business will typically provide elevated rights to all Microsoft services to their IT Admins and may not need to touch the Security and Compliance Roles.
 However, as your company grows, more people will need to manage your Microsoft environment.
 To assist with this, it is a best practice to segment your permissions by splitting service management into multiple people (and keeping your number of Global Admins to a minimum) and by having different users be responsible for Compliance work, eDiscovery requests, etc.